natwonglakhon/main/_posts/2026-06-16-taylor-swift-lyrics-analysis.md

 ![Top 20 most lyrically similar song pairs](https://github.com/natwonglakhon/Taylor_Swift_Lyrics/blob/430250fb615ad731350fb1527590f50d1f9f5b57/images/Top_similar_songs.png?raw=true)

-The high similarity between the two "All Too Well" versions acts as a sanity check, and it confirms that the cosine similarity approach captures genuine lyrical overlap between the tow.
+The high similarity between the two "All Too Well" versions acts as a sanity check, and it confirms that the cosine similarity approach captures genuine lyrical overlap between the two.
 Other methods are open for suggestion to see if it could offer a useful point of comparison, particularly for capturing semantic rather than purely lexical similarity.

 ---